 Despite its tight price, the Parblo Coast10 features most traits and hallmarks of much more expensive tablets.

 For starters, it boasts of a good LCD screen.
-Yes, it isn’t as big as the XP-PEN, nor has the same depth in color of the GAOMON.
+Yes, it isn’t as big as the XP-PEN, nor has the same depth in color as the GAOMON.

 But it does a pretty great job.
 At least, they got their viewing angles right as there are no blind spots, or color problems when you look at the display from various angles.

 Also, the ergonomic design of the tablet is quite remarkable.
 Let it sit on the desk or on the lap.
 You can work on the thing without any issues.